Google are continually making changes to its search ranking algorithm to improve the quality of returned results and improve the user experience.

 If you’ve created a landing page to capture specific leads, for example from a pay-per-click campaign, the page is probably optimised for specific keyword phrases and may not be accessible from your site’s main navigational menu.

-For more information on the noindex check out our SEO guide.
+For more information on the index check out our SEO guide.

 How to Avoid Being Penalised